ctkelley/MPResults/README.md

 This is a Julia project.
 It has .toml files to prove it.

-1. Clone the repo and a directory called MPResults2019 will appear somewhere.
+1. Clone the repo and a directory called MPResults2019 will appear somewhere on your computer.
-2. Put that directory in your Julia LOAD_PATH
+2. Put that directory in your Julia LOAD_PATH.
-3. Type __add MPResults2019__ at the Julia prompt and you're ready to go.
+3. Type __using MPResults2019__ at the Julia prompt and you're ready to go.

 # KNL